 Again, since your body can only process a certain number of grams of carbs, the usual pre-event pasta gorging is not helpful!

-The key is a mix of glucose and fructose.
+The key to fueling for long rides is a mix of glucose and fructose.

 Many gels are made of maltodextrin, which breaks down to glucose.

 Maltodextrin is not an ideal mix, but it works reasonably well.